BeauvnTu/BeauvnTu/README.md

 # Hi there 👋

-I'm Tubowen, a Software Developer from Beijing China.
+I'm Tubowen, A software Developer from Beijing China.

 ## About Me
 - 🌱 I’m currently learning [Technology/Field].